Prefer to watch helpful content? Watch the video here:

 Still feeling unmotivated?

-Start off slow, and just get moving… like these party people:
+The benefits of physical activity extend beyond just brain health.
+Start off slow, and just get moving…

 The recommended Alzheimer’s prevention diet includes foods you would eat as if watching your heart.
 That means taking on heart-healthy eating habits like: